tyeasmino/laravel_CRUD_Operation/README.md

 </p>

 ## Learned from Skill Jobs
-I have learned this crud operation from skill jobs online training My mentor was: Md.
-Farhan Sadiq
+I have learned this crud operation from skill jobs online training.

+My mentor was: **Md.
+Farhan Sadiq**.

-Uploaded for: DNS Group and there feedback
+Uploaded for: **DNS Group** and there feedback

 ## About Laravel